Hoboson02/cs-344-Memory-Allocator/README.md

 This is a multi part project, each part taking one week.
 This is part 1.

-Hint: before you type a line of code, you should understand this problem well enough to teach it to someone to the degree they could work an example with pen and paper.
-It will be much harder to implement if you do not understand it well enough.
-This advice is always true, but I want to really drive it home for this project where it is especially true.

 We're going to write a malloc()/free() implementation from scratch!

 You may NOT use malloc() or any of its relatives (e.g. calloc()), free(), or mmap() for this project.
 Solutions that use these functions will not be accepted.